MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 ## Setting Version history limits for Individual Document Library

 The default **Version history limits** for new document libraries are set by either the organization-level limits or the site-level limits.
 If the site has its own version history limit, it means the site has broken inheritance from the organization.
-However, to meet specific content requirements, Site Administrators can decide to overwrite the setting of a document library.
+However, to meet specific content requirements, site admins can decide to overwrite the setting of a document library.

 Here's a summary of the expected behavior when Document Libraries version expiration or count limits are updated: